gbalmeida/hybrid_matheuristic_sscflp/README.md

 Matheuristic algorithm code for Single Source Capacitated Location Problem

-It was shown that the algorithm generates quality solutions for large SSCFLP instances
+It was shown that the algorithm generates quality solutions for very large-scale SSCFLP instances

-Instructions to run on a linux operating system:

 Instructions to run on a linux operating system: